 Universal hybrid online access to course materials, lectures, tutorials, labs and class resources is still needed.
 We know this technology is possible – we had online classes for nearly 2 years.
 We know people are capable of providing hybrid online/in-person classes – there are instructors who, to this day, provide online attendance options out of the goodness of their hearts. #Access4All is pro in-person learning, and we are pro online learning options.
 Accessible learning methods and materials is necessary for equitable access to higher education, and hybrid in-person AND/OR online course material is key. #Access4All demands accessible learning options for students during the on-going pandemic, and beyond.

-Reverting solely to in-person delivery of classes is an active dismantling of equitable education – without recorded lectures, online course options, and other similar access points for at-home learning, disabled and International students are disproportionately affected by a full return to in-person classes.
+Reverting solely to in-person delivery of classes is an active dismantling of equitable education – notably, students with disabilities and mental health conditions, mature and immunocompromised students, and those who have at-home dependents, work alongside their studies, or who are unable to afford rent in Victoria are disproportionately impacted by a mandatory return to in-person classes; without recorded lectures, online course options, and other similar access points for at-home learning, these demographics are disproportionately affected by a full return to in-person classes.

 Demands of the University of Victoria:

 - That UVic ensures all classes in all faculties are offered with online and hybrid options, including labs and tutorials.

 - That UVic provides ample support for professors navigating these online and hybrid courses, and that UVic joins the Access4All campaign in lobbying the provincial government for funding for the necessary additional TA support for professors.